cedricbonhomme/cedricbonhomme.org/content/friends.md

 +++
 title = "Friends from memory"
-description = "Friends from memory" date = "2022-02-25"
+description = "Friends from memory" date = "2021-07-01"
 author = "Cédric Bonhomme"
 +++

 The goal of this project is to write down all friends, in the broad sense, you ever had.
+This lovely idea is from Derek Sivers.

 It's about:

-- current friends;
+- your current friends;
 - childhood friends you haven’t seen since you were a kid;
+- old crushes (romantic or not);
 - teachers;
-- old crushes;
 - random encounters with great conversations;
 - … all those that made an impact.

 You can do the same.
 You must only use your memory.
+The list does not necessarily need to be fixed.
+It's important to keep making new friends as you get older.
 You might have forgotten some, and some might have forgotten you.
-I did this many times in my head.
+Remember all those people you met and connected with that made a difference in your life.

 So here is the list of people who have permanently affected me.
 It is sorted chronologically.

-If you find this some day when Googling your name, [drop me an email](/contact).

 - Mathieu Stumpf
 - Fabrice Brun
 - Amandine Gross
 - Steve Goddard
 - Mickael Gerne
+- Magali Gantheil
+- Nadège Klose
+- Gilles Bourg
 - Gaëlle Doré
+- Jean-Pierre Rauch
 - Vincent Demange
 - Christophe Goessen
 - Alexandre Dulaunoy